NOT WEARING A SEAT BELT

 Can Seriously Affect Your Auto Injury Claim

 They will argue that wearing a seat belt would have prevented your serious injuries.
 The state of West Virginia agrees.
-According to WV law, you do bear some responsibility.
+According to Brasure Law Firm, PLLC, you do bear some responsibility.
 Claims for medical damages may be reduced by 5% for failing to wear seat belts even if the other driver was clearly at fault in the accident.

 Before you can pursue a liability claim against someone for your injuries, the cause of your injuries must have been primarily caused by their actions, not yours.
 Here is a case in point: